 This hair color trend incorporates a wide range of brunette shades.
 Whether you have naturally bright chestnut hair or rich espresso-colored locks, it can be customized to suit your exact shade of brunette.
 Just ask your colorist to highlight your hair with a color that's no more than three shades lighter than the one you're starting with.
 It's actually quite simple.

 The best part about it is that it's probably one of the most—if not the most—low-maintenance hair colors you could possibly spring for.
 Since the highlights are being painted on your natural base color, your hair will grow out into subtle ombré perfection.
-Take it from Bosco, who told Refinery29 that the color typically lasts upward of six months without any salon upkeep appointments necessary.
+Take it from Bosco, who told Refinery29 that the color typically lasts upwards of six months without any salon upkeep appointments necessary.
 "I've even had clients who come just once a year," he said.

 For more illuminated brunette hair inspiration, check out #morenailuminada on Instagram, which has over 1.3 million posts.
 Just be warned: It might result in a spontaneous salon appointment.
 After all, who doesn't want their hair to look like they just returned from a sun-filled vacation to São Paulo?
 That's entirely possible with the morena iluminada.

 Next, check out how Kate Moss achieves her perfect shade of blonde, straight from her hairstylist.